LIUDONG-gloves/LIUDONG-gloves.github.io/_posts/2019-3-30-Tools for multicollinearity: VIF-2019.md

 ![IMG_1494.png](https://i.loli.net/2019/03/31/5ca072ad524d7.png)

 Actually from the VIF values we could still not get the straightforward access to the structure of the coexisting replations.
 And that is one big restriction of VIF.
+The independence among predictors are vital for a qualified regression model, the presence of strong multicollinearity can complicate our inferences.
+Here I just provide a simple method to evalueate the impact of multicollinearity, the VIF.
+There are still many other diagnostics available for the purpose of assessment, eigenvalue, for example.
+And I believe the best choice is to use multiple diagnostics that can be computed with the typical regression results in hand.
+I hope this file can help you.
+### END